Real SQL vs. Not Really SQL

 SQL is also totally integrated with Manifold point and click user interface tools, like the Transform pane and Select pane, the Join dialog, and similar.
 In panes and dialogs you can click the Edit Query button and Manifold will write a well-organized SQL query for you that accomplishes what has been set up in the dialog.
 That's a great way to learn SQL and also a great way to build queries for customization and repeated use.

-ArcGIS Pro is not a database, with Arc itself remarkably separate from, say, ESRI's file geodatabase.
+ArcGIS Pro is not a database: Arc itself is remarkably separate from, say, ESRI's file geodatabase.
 Various other ESRI tools and modules are also separate worlds.
 The resulting architecture is full of bottlenecks with no global optimization.
-Manifold, in contrast is very tightly integrated, with the entire architecture designed from bottom to top for parallelized spatial data work.
+Manifold, in contrast, itself is a database that is very tightly integrated, with the entire architecture designed from bottom to top for parallelized spatial data work.
 Manifold's unified archiecture supports global optimizations that help eliminate bottlenecks, for better performance, expecially with complex queries operating on larger data.

 Manifold's internal structure as a database was designed to handle such "fat" spatial transactions, and the Manifold SQL engine was designed to do highly complex global query optimizations on those on the fly.
 Special internal structures allow Manifold to achieve astonishingly fast performance for spatial work, often dramatically exceeding the speed of enterprise class DBMS packages for tasks like rendering large, complex vector layers.
 For that reason, when you do big, complex SQL queries in Manifold they often will run faster than what can be hand coded using C++ or Python.